HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/v5008mq-configuration-guide.md

 :::

 ## Obtaining Hyperview MQTT Broker Credentials
-1. Login to the Hyperview Linux Data Collector host.
+1. Log in to the Hyperview Linux Data Collector host.
 2. Navigate to the following directory:
 ```
 /opt/datacollector/bin